eXpOSNitc/expos-docs/docs/faq.md

     People who want to learn about operating systems, but who belong to the following category are not advised to proceed with eXpOS:

     - You are a confident programmer comfortable with reading and understanding professionally written code – like the source code of linux.
-In this case, more sophisticated packages like <a href="http://minix3.org/">Minix</a> allow you to do real hard stuff.
+In this case, more sophisticated packages like [Minix](http://minix3.org/) allow you to do real hard stuff.
 However, this is not for novices.
     - You are not an expert; you want to try out the things listed in FAQ 2, but you do not want to do dirty work at a low level.
 (Although you can avoid assembly language programming in the eXpOS project, you still will have to get into quite a bit of “low level” architectural details).
-We suggest you to look for alternatives like <a href="https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System" target="_blank">NACHOS</a>.
+We suggest you to look for alternatives like [NACHOS](https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System).

 ??? question "6.
 Can eXpOS be actually be used in a real application?"
     Please see FAQ 2.